Motor Finance Commission

 1 August 2025 – Supreme Court ruling announced.

-The Supreme Court overturned the Court of Appeal’s ruling for two of the three cases presented to them.
-The ruling stated that in many cases commission payments could be legal.
-However, in certain circumstances, if a commission arrangement wasn’t properly disclosed to a customer, this could be unfair and therefore unlawful.
+Following an appeal hearing held on 1-3 April 2025, the Supreme Court overturned the Court of Appeal’s ruling in two of the three cases presented to them.
+The ruling stated that commission payments can be legal in many cases.
+However, where a commission arrangement wasn’t properly disclosed to the customer, this could be considered unfair and therefore unlawful.

 What does this mean to me?